 Income from industry sponsored research on the NIHR CRN Portfolio has historically been managed in a wide variety of ways.
 While this document does not provide prescriptive guidance on how income should be distributed, it is expected that appropriate local systems are in place to allow funding flows from NIHR CRN Portfolio commercial research to support investigator incentives and the local infrastructure provided by Local CRNs.

-This guidance applies to NHS Organisations providing acute, mental health and tertiary services.
-Good practice guidance for NHS Primary Care or Independent Sector Healthcare Providers (ISHPs) will be developed available separately.
+This document applies to NHS Organisations providing acute, mental health and tertiary services.

 The NIHR CRN has specific objectives to support commercial research within the NHS, reflecting the importance and benefits of commercial research which include: